Why shop with reusable produce bags?

 I noticed that everyone on Saturday carried reusable shopping bags—an important step in reducing plastic.
 But most shoppers then stuff their reusable shopping bags with throwaway plastic produce bags.
 We all adjusted quickly to bringing our own shopping bags and we can adjust to bringing our own reusable produce bags.
 After I empty mine, I tuck them back into my shopping bags, ready for action.
 Easy.

 You can find reusable produce bags in co-op health food stores, some grocery stores, from Etsy sellers or the online shop, Life Without Plastic.
 You can also make simple bags out of old sheets or fabric scraps following this simple pattern.
+Or follow this also very simple pattern for sewing a sturdy and beautiful French seam.

 If you’d like to start a sewing group of your own, read this post about that.
 It’s not difficult to put one together.
 You need only a couple of people initially, word will spread and you’ll attract more.
 And I can pretty much guarantee that you will meet lovely, kindred spirits.